 Satisfyingly crunchy and not too sweet, real Italian-style almond biscotti are the perfect accompaniment to an afternoon cup of coffee or an after-dinner glass of Vin Santo.
 A small amount of chopped anise seed in the dough isn't enough to make the cookies taste licorice-y, but it does help elevate the almond aroma.
 Because these biscotti are so lean, they'll keep for up to three months once baked and cooled, so they're an excellent addition to gift tins or care packages.

 Reproducing the deeply caramelized sweetness of the Belgian Biscoff (speculoos) cookies you might buy at the grocery store relies on either real Belgian candi sugar or darkly toasted sugar, while their gentle, floral spiciness requires Ceylon cinnamon.
-Once you have those two ingredients, there's not much to whipping up a batch of these elegant-looking crispy cookies.
-A pastry wheel is handy for getting those pretty fluted edges right.
+Once you have those two ingredients, there's not much to whipping up a batch of these elegant, crispy cookies.
+A

 All products linked here have been independently selected by our editors.
 We may earn a commission on purchases, as described in our affiliate policy.